Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 previous-ledger snapshot.
 This degradation is explicit and must not silently become either fail-closed ledger construction or an unordered ordinary apply.

-Replay does not select entropy, recompute its salt, sanitize the persisted set, inject a replacement, or impose live first-application ordering.
+The generic replay adaptor may execute entropy selection or salt calculation while reconstructing its consensus inputs, but those calculations do not rewrite replay authority.
+Replay does not sanitize the persisted set, inject a replacement, or impose live first-application ordering.
 It applies the recorded transaction-index order so the closed ledger's bytes and state are reproduced exactly.

 ## Known residuals (by design — not bugs)